dschnitzler14/BlinkR/README.md

-# BlinkTrackR: A Shiny App for Exploring Blinking as a Stress Response
+# BlinkR: A Shiny App for Exploring Blinking as a Stress Response

 Empowering undergraduates to engage in the scientific process through interactive class experiments.